 Pumpkin is ubiquitous at this time of year – but so many of our favorite seasonal recipes that bear the moniker are actually made with blends of “pumpkin spice” (PSL, I’m looking at you!) and no actual squash whatsoever.

 But there’s so much more out there!
-This round up takes us beyond the traditional pie, bringing you the best pumpkin recipes from some of our favorite bloggers.
+This round up takes us beyond the traditional pie, bringing you the best pumpkin recipes from Foodal’s archive of delicious dishes.

-For a little extra inspiration, if you’re ever stumped for a way to use that produce in your weekly CSA box or the bag of mystery grains in the back of your pantry, this book is an excellent resource, and it’s available on Amazon.
+For a little extra inspiration, if you’re ever stumped for a way to use that produce that you receive in your weekly CSA box or the bag of mystery grains in the back of your pantry, this book is an excellent resource, and it’s available on Amazon.

 Both sweet and savory, for breakfast, lunch, dinner, and everything in between, there are so very many ways to enjoy this humble winter squash.
 It’s time to get cooking!